 Important note: Please, please make sure the Scouts know that they are to NEVER take their pocketknife to school.
 They shouldn’t even put it in their school backpack.
 So many schools have a zero tolerance policy for items that can be considered weapons, and I would hate for a Cub Scout to be suspended from school (or worse) for taking his pocketknife.

 How to Care for Your Pocketknife

-One of the primary tasks the boys will need to do to care for their pocketknives is to sharpen them.
+One of the primary tasks the Scouts will need to do to care for their pocketknives is to sharpen them.
 Scouting Magazine has a good article sharing tips on how to teach this skill to Scouts.